FlorinAndrei/soundspec/README.md

 ### Analyzing one or more files at a time

-`soundspec.py` is for making the spectrogram of one or more files.
+`soundspec.py` is for making spectrograms of audio files.
 It only works on WAV files.
-Example:
+Examples:

 ```
 python3 soundspec.py "/home/darkstar/Music/latest hit.wav"
 python3 soundspec.py "/home/darkstar/Music/*.wav"
+python3 soundspec.py "/home/darkstar/Music/"
 ```

-You must run it from a unix shell.
-Open a terminal application, navigate to the place where you've extracted the zip archive, and run the app as shown above.
-Provide the full path to the music file, and use double quotes if the path names contains any blanks.
+You must run it from a unix shell:
+- Open a terminal application, navigate to the place where you've extracted the zip archive, and run the app as shown above.
+- Provide the full path to audio files or to folders containing audio files.
+If you provide a folder soundspec will process all audio files in this folders and all its subfolders.
+- Use double quotes if the path names contain any blanks.